MediaComem/nh3-mag-supplang-plugin/README.md

 ## Changing the front-end UI language

-As of now, the only way to change the UI language is to add an `nls` query parameter to the UI and access it.
-The value of the `nls` parameter should be one of the value defined in the plugin setting.
-Any `nls` value that is not one of those value will have no effect at all on the front-end UI.
+As of now, the only way to change the UI language is to add an `uil` query parameter to the UI and access it.
+The value of the `uil` parameter should be one of the value defined in the plugin setting.
+Any `uil` value that is not one of those value will have no effect at all on the front-end UI.

-> **Adding the `nls` query parameter is only required when _changing_ the language.** Any subsequent clik on link or typing of URL will remember the currently selected language.
+> **Adding the `uil` query parameter is only required when _changing_ the language.** Any subsequent clik on link or typing of URL will remember the currently selected language.

 **Example:**

-Suppose your on the `http://example.com/article/welcome-to-the-jungle` article and you want to see the same article but with a UI in French, you could do so by accessing this URL: `http://example.com/article/welcome-to-the-jungle?nls=fr_FR`.
+Suppose your on the `http://example.com/article/welcome-to-the-jungle` article and you want to see the same article but with a UI in French, you could do so by accessing this URL: `http://example.com/article/welcome-to-the-jungle?uil=fr_FR`.
 > This will only work if you added the `fr_FR` locale to your list of available languages in the settings.